 When I first started growing groundnuts over 20 years ago, I had little information on how to produce the plant or use it.
-It was an edible wild plant I use to read about in high school.
+It was an edible wild plant I remember reading about in high school when I was diving into those survival in the wild books.
 I remember ordering the tubers from J.L.
 Hudson Seedsman and putting them in these long narrow paper pots.
 When I checked back in the fall there were no tubers in the pots.
 They had disappeared completely and found residence at the bottom of the tray where they swirled around in great profusion.
-I also met a number of people that knew of early ripening selections and sent me seeds and tubers of wild populations that had very good yields.
-One of these was Densituberous which was a U.K. selection.
+I remember thinking what a wonderful growth habit.
+I also met a number of people that knew of early ripening selections on different river systems in the Northeastern U.S. and sent me seeds and tubers of wild populations that had very good yields.
+Many of them were from Virginia and North Carolina.
+One I called Densituberous which was a U.K. selection with smaller tubers that grew quite well in Michigan due to the cloudy weather I get.
 As my collection increased I exchanged seeds and tubers to create a long line of very interesting selections and seedlings.
-Once we had a big “fry off” combining the groundnuts with Chinese yam and Jerusalem artichokes.
-All my employees loved it.
-It was delicious.
-At one point I had figured out how to root cuttings from the vine as well.
-This spring I removed the entire collection and plan to move it again in the spring of 2022.
-After sending out thousands of packets of tubers over the years, I still wonder how people are using them.
-Here are a few thoughts and discoveries of the groundnut.
+Like many Apios collectors I was fortunate to get the Dr. Blackmom, Louisiana State University selections as well as some other numbered selections from those large wonderful southern varieties.
+I hope to write more about this at a later time.
+There were so many selections I grew I found them to be a bit like apples in that they all had unique individual characteristics to them.
+All of them were very good and easy to grow for the most part.

 Some of the best data on yield relates to the cranberry fields on the east coast and how to destroy the groundnut.
 This research supports the use of herbicides to rid the tubers once and for all from the fields.
+It is quite difficult to remove.
+I remember discussing this with a farmer who told me on one edge of his cornfield was packed with groundnuts.
+This was at the lower end near a wetland.
+His discing made it all the worst splitting up the tubers and roots.
 Because of the tenacious long runners, groundnuts grow in great profusion in disturbed river banks or edges of ponds and streams.
-It is also nitrogen fixing and does produce nodules.
-I have seen this on many of the roots after 5 years of age but not all.
-My point is this.
-If its defined as ‘weedy’ then that in itself is a call to action to make it a new crop plant.
+His cornfield was kind of an artificial way of keeping the plant going strong.
+Groundnut is also nitrogen fixing and does produce nodules.
+I have seen this on many of the roots after five years of age.
+But not all of them do this.
+It is kind of hit or miss in this department.
+If a plant is defined as ‘weedy’ then that in itself may be a call to action to make it a new crop plant.
 We need more weediness in our crop plants.
-They need to be more vigorous and healthy and not ‘dumbed down’ in cute compacta type plants, the current trend in the nursery and floral industry.
-Breeders of all sizes support the dumb down as this is what sells as well.
-To me the groundnut would be nice to produce a lot of seeds as well as this could produce a secondary crop as well.
-If someone says weed or invasive, jump on it.
-That plant has potential!
-This is what we as humans need as well as for the earth for health’s sake.
-In my preliminary measurements, the yields of one of my selections is roughly the same or more than soybeans per acre.
-It definitely is the perfect weed.
-I think more research should be done on this and I hope to have more real life farming applications done.
+They need to be more vigorous and healthy and not ‘dumbed down’ in cute compacta sterile plants.
+Unfortunately this is the major current trend in the nursery and floral industry.
+As a result it wouldn’t surprise me people are currently breeding this type of groundnut which will be a whisp of its former self.
+In general, people do not relish vines too.